NYU-RTS/rts-docs-dev/docs/hpc/07_containers/01_intro.md

 ![singularity4](./static/singularity4.png)
 :::

+#### Run commands outside the container
-you can run commands for the container using exec arguments without actually going into the container
+You can run commands for the container using exec arguments without actually going into the container
 ```sh
 $ singularity exec <image name>.simg:ro <commands>
 # adding commands to the back will return the display result of these commands in the container without actually going into the container